Brendan Gallagher: Heroic, tragic and downright eccentric, yes rugby has it all

 Additionally rugby’s famed “What goes on tour stays on tour” mentality is hardly conducive to great book writing.
 What goes on tour is, of course, exactly what the fan wants to read about but very few players, coaches or journalists have been brave enough to do anything other than hint at high jinks or bitter rows and arguments.
 Rugby has a strong streak of self-preservation running through it dating back to the old wild west days when there was, frankly, much to cover up on and off the field.

-There are exceptions – Bobby Windsor's biography with Peter Jackson leaves little to the imagination while if you go back further Peter Robbins' biography Life At 100 Miles An Hour is an astonishing look at a life lived in the outside lane with the ‘pedal to the metal'.
-It even records a ‘bistro crawl' in Paris taking in 43 drinking establishments.
+There are exceptions – Bobby Windsor’s biography with leaves little to the imagination while if you go back further Peter Robbins’ biography Life At 100 Miles An Hour is an astonishing look at a life lived in the outside lane with the ‘pedal to the metal’.
+It even records a ‘bistro crawl’ in taking in 43 drinking establishments.

 Playing the Enemy